 - Want to be a mentor?
 Volunteer at a Boys & Girls Club.

-Find a fun group to join or class to take that offers something you find appealing:
+Find a fun community to join or class to take that offers something you find appealing:

 - Salsa dancing lessons